tarundhiman85/Spring-Boot-TDD-Application/README.md

 - **Greeting API**: Provides personalized greetings for users.
 - **Database Persistence**: Saves and retrieves greeting messages using an in-memory H2 database.
+- **String Calculator**: A modular utility for calculating sums from string inputs with support for custom delimiters, handling large numbers, and more.
 - **Global Exception Handling**: Centralized error handling for clean and consistent error responses.
 - **Input Validation**: Ensures proper validation of user inputs with reusable helper classes.
 - **TDD**: Demonstrates step-by-step evolution of the application with comprehensive unit and integration tests.